 Sourdough Bread Dinner Ideas

 French Onion Soup with Sourdough Croûte au Fromage

-We love a hearty French onion soup, however, I’m highly unlikely to make this comforting soup here in Cambodia when the outdoor temperature is hovering around 40˚C right now.
-We’ll wait for winter when I’ll make a pot of soup and croûte au Fromage which seriously is one of the best sourdough bread ideas for dinner.
+We love a hearty French onion soup, however, we don’t make this comforting soup anywhere near as much as we’d like to here in Cambodia when the outdoor temperature can often hover around 40˚C. We tend to wait for winter when I’ll make a pot of soup and croûte au Fromage which seriously is one of the best sourdough bread ideas for dinner.
 Given how much time it takes to nurse those onions to a beautiful caramelised state, it would be a shame to ruin the dish with toasted sandwich bread.
 Sourdough bread is the best for making croûtes (toasted bread with cheese) because they still retain a little crunch if you make it in the oven.
 It’s the same process as making croutons (below) and gives you a drier bread that can handle the Swiss cheese and parmesan cheese topping.

 Sourdough Bread Croutons